Successful marketers use one powerful function called Content Grouping in Google Analytics to help drive improvements to their website.

-The primary purpose of content grouping is to allow you to turn data from Google Analytics into relevant insights and actions.
+The primary purpose of analytics content grouping is to allow you to turn data from Google Analytics into relevant insights and actions.

 You can define and curate the flow of user experience to make your customer’s visits to your website more relevant.

 For instance, start-ups looking to establish a new website might still lack enough data to determine which types of content are relevant to their audience.

 By using content groupings, you can collect specific data to help you analyze your audience’s preferences.
 For example, is there a type of content that doesn’t perform as well as others.
 From there, you can focus on building on those content rather than adding unnecessary and irrelevant content.